maistra/istio-operator/README.md

 ### Resource Limits

-If you will be installing into an instance that is resource constrained, you most likely will need to modify the resource limits used by default.
-Resource limits can be set by default in `.spec.istio.global.defaultResources`.
+If you will be installing into an instance that is resource constrained, you most likely will need to modify the resource requirements used by default.
+Resource requirements can be set by default in `.spec.istio.global.defaultResources`.
 For
 example:

 ```yaml